openownership/register/README.markdown

 everything if you can.
 The easiest way is to activate the virtualenv which `bin/setup` created: `source venv/bin/activate` before you run the tests.

+**Note**: ua-edr-extractor requires a set of trained models in order to be run.
+These can be found in the production S3 bucket.
+There are two files, one for use in tests and dev (ner-models/test-models.tar.gz) and one for production.
+Download test-models.tar.gz file and then set UA_NER_MODELS to its location on your system in `.env.test.local` so that the UaExtractor can find them.

 To run all the tests and linters, as the CI service would, run:

 ```bash